 - Banana & Berries.
 Banana is crazy high in potassium, which helps keep your muscles strong and prevent cramping.
 All berries are a great source of antioxidants, but let’s be honest –they taste good too!

 - Maple Syrup.
 I top it off with a SLIGHT drizzle of maple syrup.
 You can mix it all up if you want, but there’s something indulgent about teetering bites of oatmeal with and without the sweet maple flavor.

 Wait – did I just say “oatmeal” and “indulgent” in the same sentence?

 Oh yes my friends, we’re kicking plain ‘ol oatmeal to the curb and getting our training on with high protein oatmeal!

 Want to Boost the Protein Even More?

-Try adding a tablespoon of peanut butter (or any nut butter) or nut flour!
+- Try adding a tablespoon of extra creamy peanut butter (or almond butter) or nut flour!

 - When the oats have absorbed ALL the water, remove from the heat.
 Crack an egg into the oats and immediately begin stirring.
 The egg will gently cook from the heat of the oatmeal.

 - When the egg is thoroughly combined, add collagen powder and flaxseed and stir thoroughly.

 - Top with flaxseed, banana, berries and maple syrup if desired.